skip to main content

 The Parenting Workstream within the Psychology Directorate at NHS Education for Scotland (NES) works in partnership with Community Planning Partnerships (CPPs), Health Boards and individual services across Scotland with the aim of increasing the availability of evidence-based early interventions for parents, as well as training staff across the children and families’ workforce.

-Interventions the Parenting workstream support include those targeting infant mental health and wellbeing, support for parents of preschool children, primary school and high school aged children, where there are concerns about their social, emotional and behavioural development.
-The approaches all have a shared focus of improving the relationship between the parent and child, with the aim of supporting parents to attune to their child and to provide a routine supportive, predictable and nurturing, relationship and environment, therefore, improving mental wellbeing, building resilience and reducing the risk of future mental health difficulties.
+Beyond infancy, where there are concerns about children's social, emotional and behavioural development, we have training offers available that equip practitioners to deliver group approaches to support parents of preschool children, primary and high school aged children.
+These evidence-based approaches all have a shared focus of improving the relationship between the parent and child.
+This is underpinned by the aim of supporting parents to attune to their child and provide a supportive, predictable and nurturing relationship and environment, which are known to support healthy development, improve mental wellbeing, build resilience and reduce the risk of future mental health difficulties.

 Connecting with Parents’ Motivations